jaredmiller219/AppDock/DOCUMENTATION.md

 - Apps are filtered to `.regular` with a bundle identifier and launch date.
 - New launches insert at index 0 and dedupe existing bundle identifiers.
 - App quits do not remove entries (this preserves the “recent” history).
+- The Filter & Sort bar can further constrain or reorder the visible list.

 ### App Activation and Relaunch

 - Running apps are unhidden and activated with `activateAllWindows`.
 - If an app is not running, it is relaunched using `openApplication(at:)`.
 - Relaunch uses `NSWorkspace.OpenConfiguration` with `activates = true`.
+- Relaunch logic is centralized in `ButtonView` via the `openApp(bundleId:)` helper.

 ### Minimized vs Hidden